Updated November 21, 2022

 Finally, don’t forget to use the internet.
 There are many online marketplaces for buying second-hand furniture

 Etsy is best known as a source for handmade items, but did you know that it also has a huge selection of vintage pieces and antiques?

 Chairish is an online vintage furniture, art, and home accessories sales service.
 Here, you’ll find trade-only and designer brands, which means that the prices may be higher than other secondhand sites.

 Facebook marketplace lets you discover, buy and sell items with people in your community.
 Think of it as an elevated Craigslist.
 We love Marketplace because all communication is handled through Facebook, and being able to see a buyer/seller’s profile eases a lot of worries and fears that come from meeting up with a stranger.

 EBTH stands for “Everything But The House,” and is a site that hosts online estate sales.
 If you’re interested in estate sales but don’t have the time to travel to different homes across the town, this site lets you rummage and dig from the comfort of your own home.

 Good ol’ Craigslist.
 It’s no longer the only one of its kind anymore (thanks to Facebook Marketplace and Letgo), but it is still a comprehensive and decent resource.

-1st dibs is filed with carefully curated antiques from thousands of dealers from across the country.
+1st dibs is filled with carefully curated antiques from thousands of dealers from across the country.
 A high-end marketplace that also sells art, this is the perfect place for aspiring designers and interior decorators, or homeowners looking to splurge on a statement piece.